Course Full Title: RSL Level 3 Subsidiary Diploma for Music Practitioners (Performance and Technology)

 We have two pathways in which you can take here at Oriel.
 We run a Music Technology course and a Music Performance Course.
 In both courses, you will learn about the music industry and how to utilise this to your advantage as a musician.
 You will also be conducting a freelance project to assist you with projects that you are creating outside of school in preparation for you to enter the music industry with a well-structured portfolio.

-As a performer, you will be development their instrumental skills through good practice and structured rehearsals with the support and guidance of experienced music teachers.
+As a performer, you will be developing your instrumental skills through good practice and structured rehearsals with the support and guidance of experienced music teachers.

 Music Technology students will be developing upon your recording and sequencing skills enabling you to produce professional and effective compositions and recordings that you can implement into your portfolio with the support and guidance of experienced music teachers.